 She spent her early career as an anthropologist in remote Australia in the 1970s and 1980s, then began research on cinema and culture in Thailand and Cambodia.
 She has published numerous articles on Southeast Asia, as well as recent papers on contemporary art.
 She has a special interest in recent German art especially the work of Neo Rauch and Gerhard Richter.

 Today she also writes fiction and memoirs and her several published books include a children’s story The Priceless Princess.
 Visit her writing zone here.

-She lives and works at her house in Rozelle, as well as at an old family house on the Hawkesbury River and Katoomba in the Blue Mountains.
+She lives and works at her house in Rozelle, as well as at an old family house on the Hawkesbury River and a shared space at Katoomba in the Blue Mountains.
 She holds degrees from the University of Sydney and the Advanced Diploma in Visual Arts from School of Art and Design at Nepean as well as a qualification in photography from the same school.